H5N1 Bird Flu Confirmed in South Australia and Suspected in Western Australia

 1-Minute Brief

-The spread of H5N1 bird flu in Australia threatens both native wildlife populations and the agricultural sector.
+The detection of H5N1 bird flu in Australia raises concerns for native wildlife, agriculture, and food supply.

 Key Facts

-- More than 150 native and unique Australian bird species are assessed as at 'very high risk' if exposed to H5N1.
+- More than 150 native and unique Australian bird species and 10 mammal species are identified as at 'very high risk' if exposed to H5N1.

-- Western Australia's black swans are among the most susceptible species identified in the federal government analysis.
+- Western Australia's black swans are among the most susceptible species identified.

 What Happened